Dark matter production through a non-thermal flavon portal: Model

-In this work, we assume $\mathcal{Q}_{\chi_{i, L}}=\mathcal{Q}_{\chi_{i, R}}$.
+In this work, we assume $\mathcal{Q}_{\chi_{i, L}}=\mathcal{Q}_{\chi_{i, R}}$ for simplicity, cf. \cref{app:darkcharges} for remarks about going beyond this assumption.
 Additionally, as is the norm in the FN framework, we only choose integer charge assignments.
 For a multi-component dark sector, populated only by vector-like fermions, this yields a mass spectrum in which for low values of $n^{\chi}_{ij}$, the heaviest dark states will have masses just below the cut-off scale $\Lambda$.
-The masses of the lighter fermions $\chi_i$ can span many orders of magnitude below and are characterized by a minimum mass gap between neighbor fermions, $m_{\chi_{i+1}}\approx 19 \, m_{\chi_i}$.
+The masses of the lighter fermions $\chi_i$ can span many orders of magnitude below and are characterized by a characteristic minimum mass gap between neighbor fermions, $m_{\chi_{i+1}}\approx 19 \, m_{\chi_i}$.
+This mass difference can be lower, however, in case two or more dark fermions carry the same FN charge.